sbutler/docker-pie-shibd/README.md

 Email address of the Shibboleth SP administrator for the services on this server.

+### SHIBD_LISTENER

+Either "tcp" or "" (to use the default for your platform).
+Setting this adds a Listener block to the configuration.

 ### SHIBD_TCPLISTENER_ADDRESS

 IP address that mod_shib should use to connect to the shibd process.
 If you